red-cruz/vts.js/README.md

      - `message`: string - The validation message for the field.
 By default, it is an `empty string`.

   2. `form`: The HTML `form` element that was submitted.

+  The `showFeedback()` function iterates over the validation data object and updates the DOM to display the validation messages for each field.
+It checks if there is already an element with the appropriate feedback class and updates its text content.
+If no such element exists, it creates a new \<div> element and appends it to the parent element.

   ```javascript
   function showFeedback(state, data) {